 Conduct a comprehensive audit and assessment.
 This will help in gaining a full understanding of your current data landscape and the path to modernization.

-Choose the right migration strategy.
+Choose the right migration strategy framework.
 Finalize an approach that balances speed, risk, and long-term optimization.

 Execute with a focus on data integrity and risk mitigation.
 Oversee the migration to ensure a smooth transition with minimal business disruption.